-"Oh good!"
+"Oh, good!"

-He waited for her a long time... but she came.
+He waited for her a long time . . . but she came.

 He was the trembling excited sort of lover, whose crisis soon came, and was finished.
-There was something curiously childlike and defenceless about his naked body: as children are naked.
-His defences were all in his wits and cunning, his very instincts of cunning, and when these were in abeyance he seemed doubly naked and like a child, of unfinished, tender flesh, and somehow struggling helplessly lay dazed, disappointed, lost.
+There was something curiously childlike and defenseless about him.
+His defenses were all in his wits and cunning, his very instincts of cunning, and when these were in abeyance he seemed doubly naked and like a child, of unfinished, tender flesh, and somehow struggling helplessly.

-He roused in the woman a wild sort of compassion and yearning, and a wild, craving physical desire.
-The physical desire he did not satisfy in her; he was always come and finished so quickly, then shrinking down on her breast, and recovering somewhat his effrontery while she
+He aroused in the woman a wild sort of compassion and yearning, and a wild, craving physical desire.
+The physical desire he did not satisfy in her; he was always come and finished so quickly, then shrinking down on her breast, and recovering somewhat his effrontery while she lay dazed, disappointed, lost.